 Dag Krister Volle, better known as Denniz Pop, started out as a DJ at age 15, becoming one of the most successful and influential DJs in Sweden of his time.
-Before his sudden and tragic death in 1998, Denniz had not only grown into an accomplished producer and songwriter in his own right, but equally as important, he had helped launch the careers of fellow producers whose impact on popular music can still be felt today.
+Before his sudden and tragic death in 1998, Denniz had not only become an accomplished producer and songwriter in his own right but, equally as important, he’d helped launch the careers of fellow producers whose impact on popular music can still be felt today.

-In 1993 Denniz and Tom Talomaa started the production company Cheiron as they wanted to widen their musical horizon and work with other musical styles than just dance.
-Shortly after “The Sign” Denniz teamed up with Max Martin who he had met when he was making a remix of a song recorded by Max’s heavy-metal band It’s Alive.
-The remix was never released but Denniz was very impressed with Max’s musical skills and saw a lot of potential in him.
-Over the coming years the duo wrote and produced songs for artists such as: Backstreet Boys, Nsync, 3T, Rednex, Robyn, 5ive and many, many more.
-One of Denniz’s dreams was to work with Michael Jackson, a dream which he fulfilled on 3T’s “I Need You” where Mr. Jackson did the “featuring” vocals.
-Shortly before his death in 1998, Denniz, together with Max Martin shared a “Special Honor Award” at the Swedish Grammy for their outstanding contribution to Swedish popular music.
+In 1993, Denniz and Tom Talomaa started a production company called Cheiron with the goal of broadening their musical horizons and working with other musical styles besides dance.
+Shortly after producing “The Sign” Denniz teamed up with Max Martin who he'd met while making a remix of a song recorded by Max’s heavy metal band It’s Alive.
+The remix was never released, but Denniz was very impressed with Max’s musical skills and saw a lot of potential in him.
+Over the coming years the duo would produce songs for artists like the Backstreet Boys, NSYNC, 3T, Rednex, Robyn, 5ive, and many, many more.
+One of Denniz’s dreams was to work with Michael Jackson, a dream he fulfilled with 3T’s song “I Need You,” where Mr. Jackson did the featuring vocals.
+Shortly before his death in 1998, Denniz and Max Martin received a “Special Honor Award” at the Swedish Grammis for their outstanding contribution to Swedish popular music.